 - Seasonal Affective Disorder: This fact sheet includes a description of seasonal affective disorder (SAD), signs and symptoms, how SAD is diagnosed, causes, and treatment options.

-- Teen Depression: This fact sheet is intended for teens and young adults and presents information about how to recognize the symptoms of depression and how to get help.
+- Teen Depression: More Than Just Moodiness: This fact sheet is intended for teens and young adults and presents information about how to recognize the symptoms of depression and how to get help.

 - Shareable Resources on Depression: Help support depression awareness and education in your community.
 Use these digital resources, including graphics and messages, to spread the word about depression.

 - Moms’ Mental Health Matter: Depression and Anxiety Around Pregnancy (National Institute of Child Health and Human Development)